 Seasonal spring tulips and daffodils suggest new beginnings and can bring hope for the future to a family that is grieving.
 Bright yellow daffodils introduce a vibrant splash of colour to a sombre funeral service and promise a return to cheerfulness.
 Tulips signify elegance and grace with white blooms symbolising forgiveness, and red, enduring love.

 In some parts of Europe - France, Italy and Spain - chrysanthemums are thought of solely as funeral flowers as they are seen to symbolise death.
 In China, Japan and Korea, white chrysanthemums signify grief.
 In the UK there is no strong symbolism associated with 'mums', but their simple beauty and strong colour choices makes them popular in funeral flower arrangements.

 Arranging flowers is just one thing on a long list of practical arrangements to be taken care of before a funeral.
 Fortunately, your funeral director can help.
-For more information on how to fix the cost of your funeral director’s services with Golden Charter, allowing you to choose from more than 3,000 independent funeral directors across the country, visit www.goldencharter.co.uk or call 0800 111 4514.
+For more information on how to fix the cost of your funeral director's services with Golden Charter, allowing you to choose from more than 3,000 independent funeral directors across the country, visit our Compare our funeral plans page or call 0808 169 4534.